citp/privacy-policy-historical/s/sw/swa/swappa.com.md

-> *The following text is extracted and transformed from the swappa.com privacy policy that was archived on 2012-12-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121229145044id_/http%3A//swappa.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the swappa.com privacy policy that was archived on 2013-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130630224859id_/http%3A//swappa.com/privacy) for the most accurate reproduction.*

-# Swappa Privacy Policy
+# Privacy Policy > Swappa

 Last updated: December 2010